ThijnK/discord-bot-template-ts/README.md

 });
 ```

+### Help command

+A `/help` command is provided out of the box, that automatically generates an embed that allows for navigating through all of the commands (and their subcommands and subcommand groups!).
+More information about this command can be found in the [Help menu](#help-menu) section.

 ### Command options

 The first argument of the `command()` function takes an object containing at least the `meta` object created using the `SlashCommandBuilder` from `discord.js`.
 There's some optional fields that can be passed into the object alongside the `meta` to further configure the command.
 The following optional fields are available: